MFA ProgramSee writers who attended this program

 Final deadline: April 1

-The program also houses the Cheuse Center for International Writers, named after the late Alan Cheuse, a longtime faculty member and acclaimed writer.
-The center sends MFA students abroad to research and study, and also brings international writers to the campus to study and collaborate with students.
+—The Cheuse Center for International Writers, named after the late Alan Cheuse, a longtime faculty member and acclaimed writer, sends MFA students abroad to research and study, as well as brings international writers to the campus to study and collaborate with students.

 The program’s Visiting Writers Series brings twelve writers to campus every year (six each semester) for intense classroom experiences capped at ten students, readings that are open to the public and that offer networking opportunities for MFA students.